 The cost of installing new windows varies greatly on the type, material and size.
 The average price for a new window is £600 to £3,000, depending on which options you choose.
 The rise in energy prices means homeowners are considering ways to reduce their heating bills.
-Replacement windows are one of the best ways to do this while, at the same time, increasing the value of the property.
-Newly fitted windows will help reduce draughts, and double glazing will prevent heat loss, lower noise, improve security and add value to your home.
-A typical UK house can trim hundreds of pounds annually from energy bills through window replacement alone.

-Calculating the overall cost of window replacement is far from easy, as there are so many variables to consider.
 Multiple factors affect the price of a new window, so it is difficult for a window fitter to give a reliable estimate without visiting your home.
 Nevertheless, some rough idea of the average cost of window replacement in the current market could help you make a start.
 When planning a window upgrade, you must balance style, quality, fittings and budget.

-Windows come in various styles, including casement, sash, tilt and turn and bay, and prices will vary with each.
+Windows come in various styles, including casement, sash, tilt-and-turn and bay, and prices will vary with each.
 White uPVC casement windows are usually the most economical, with prices of £600 – £1,800 depending on size and glazing options.
 If you opt for aluminium, you must add 25% to the price; for timber, add 50%.
 Tilt and turn windows will cost 25% more; sash windows will add 50% to the basic price, and bay windows will be double or more.

 Casement windows are the standard side-opening window you see in most homes in the UK.
-Sash windows are usually found on older properties, especially Victorian terraced houses.
+Sash windows are often found on older properties, especially Victorian terraced houses.
 They have panels that slide up and down.
 Tilt-and-turn windows are hinged so they can be swung open for ventilation.
 Bay windows usually have three sections pointing in different directions, hence the price premium.
 A bay window is typically twice the cost of a casement window, but they let lots of natural light into your home, offer panoramic views and provide extra room space.

 The manufacturing materials significantly impact the cost of a new window frame.
 Please note that the figures given are based on average costs for standard window installations in 2023 and are intended as a guide price only.